-- of coverage to an individual policy at the end of employment.
+- Conversion of coverage to an individual policy at the end of employment.

-Accidental Death and Dismemberment Insurance plan (Group Policy #GTU 8364005) is administered by University of Wisconsin System Administration and Hausmann-Johnson Insurance and underwritten by Zurich American Insurance Company.
+Accidental Death & Dismemberment Insurance plan (Group Policy #GTU 8364005) is administered by University of Wisconsin System Administration and Hausmann-Johnson Insurance and underwritten by Zurich American Insurance Company.

 You must meet the following requirements to be eligible for this plan:

-- Eligible for State Group Health Insurance; and
+- Eligible for State Group Health Insurance as an active employee.

 You may enroll, change or cancel your coverage at any time.
 If you enroll during your initial 30-day enrollment period, your coverage will begin on the first of the month following 30 days from your eligibility date.
 If you enroll outside of your initial enrollment period, coverage will begin on the first of the month on or following receipt of your application.